 Remote Readings will explore these questions over three episodes transmitted in the park.
 Hosted by Burcu and Christopher, and including contributions from invited artists, each event will be experienced sonically (and at a physical distance) through portable radios.
 We hope you will join us.

 Please note, this event consists of conversations and readings between English-speaking artists, transmitted through radio waves.
 As such, French translation/captioning is unavailable.

-Burcu is practicing care, political action and rigorous curiosity.
-As a performance maker her approach blends social commentary, active listening, improvisation and visual art.
-Her work lives in the shifts between the highly poetic and unbearably banal, subverting codes of live performance and creating tensions between language and image.
-Burcu’s collaborative and independent projects have been presented in a wide range of settings in Montreal, Toronto and Germany, including festivals OFFTA, SummerWorks and ZH, and venues such as Eastern Bloc, Never Apart and Montreal arts interculturels (MAI).
-She is also a cultural worker, and a coordinator at the artist-run centre articule in Montreal.
+Burcu Emeç is practicing care, political action and rigorous curiosity.
+As a performance maker and theatre artist, her approach mixes social commentary, active listening and visual art.
+She is interested in subverting codes of meaning and dancing between the magical and the daily.
+Burcu’s collaborative and independent works have been presented in a wide range of settings in Montreal and Toronto.
+Recent accolades include the Mécènes investis pour les arts and the OFFTA Hybridity Award.

-Christopher is a multidisciplinary artist and dance dramaturge based in Toronto and Montreal.
-Moving between communities and frameworks of experimental music/sound, dance, and visual art forms, his work focuses on the subject of listening as an inherently interdisciplinary, embodied and situated practice.
-His current research interests include approaches to group processes and distributed authorship, as well as psychoacoustics and the corporeality of sound.
-He also works as part of a team that co-leads Public Recordings, a Toronto based organization focused on interdisciplinary performance research.
+Christopher is a multidisciplinary artist, composer, and dance dramaturge based in Toronto and Montreal.
+Moving between communities and frameworks of experimental music/sound, dance, and visual arts, his work focuses on the subject and practices of listening.
+He is part of a team that co-leads Public Recordings, a Toronto based organization focused on interdisciplinary performance research.
 He studied music at the University of Toronto, and holds an MFA from Bard College (USA).